GSA/digitalgov.gov/content/posts/2012-11-14-comscore-report-october-2012.md

 ---
+url: /2012/11/14/comscore-report-october-2012/
 date: 2012-11-14 2:13:09 -0400
-title: 'comScore Report, October 2012'
+title: comScore Report, October 2012
 summary: 'In October 2012, comScore, a Web analytics research company, released&nbsp;an independently produced&nbsp;report that analyzes 75 federal agency websites on a range of quantitative and qualitative factors.
-The report was provided to GSA as part of GSA’s contract with comScore to collect analytics on federal websites.
+The report was provided to GSA as part of GSA&rsquo;s contract with comScore to collect analytics on federal websites.
 This report focuses on consumer impressions of public websites. comScore'
-authors: [marina-fox]
+authors:
+  - marina-fox
 categories:
   - Metrics
 tag: